iCAS-Lab/sys-gen/README.md

 - Need to implement Fixed-Point and Floating-Point architectures
 - Need to ensure that logic is signed for weights and membrane potential
 - More than one type of design optimization (Area?
 Power? etc.)
+- Add systolic arrays with different dataflows (IS and WS)
+- Currently, the outputs of the PEs is truncated to the same input bitwidth.
+Need to parameterize this.